decyphertek-io/decyphertek/docs/products/gcp-proxmox-instructions.md

 # Please be Patient
 Sometimes the console window for the container can take up to 5 mins to load properly.
+May have to click and refresh , a known Proxmox bug.

 # Troubleshooting
 sudo cat /var/log/ufw.log | grep BLOCK